mauri870/blog/content/posts/plan9-on-raspberry-pi-3.md

 mkfs.vfat -n 'PLAN9' -I /dev/sdc
 ```

-Download the plan9 image and write to your sdcard:
+Download the plan9 image and write to your sdcard or save it somewhere:

 > **Remember to change your device!**

 ```
 wget -O - http://plan9.bell-labs.com/sources/contrib/miller/9pi.img.gz | \
-  gunzip -c > dd bs=4M of=/dev/sdc
+  gunzip -c | dd bs=4M of=/dev/null status=progress
 ```

 Now you are ready to boot Plan9 on raspberry pi!